Outline 4.5 Functional Roles of Adjacent Areas

 4.5.3 Specificity Validation: FEF vs. 55b

-Notably, 55b maintains strong direct coupling with auditory association areas A5 (left: , right ) and A4 (right: ).
-These connections are mostly absent in the FEF profile (only in left hemisphere to A4, , ).
-This suggests that 55b serves as the primary auditory-language relay within the dorsal prefrontal domain, connecting acoustic input with the spatial attention network rather than the FEF itself.
+Interestingly, 55b shows no significant coupling to spatial areas in the parietal lobe, but maintains strong direct coupling with auditory association areas A5 (left: , right ) and A4 (right: ).
+The latter connections are mostly absent in the FEF profile (only in the left hemisphere to A4, , ).

 4.5.4 Results of the Broca-Seed Validation

-To evaluate recent anatomical categorizations proposing a functional subdivision of Broca’s area within the auditory dual-stream architecture (Rolls et al. (2023) - Cerebral Cortex), the connectivity patterns of Areas 44 and 45 were independently assessed.
+Next, we evaluate the proposed functional subdivision of Broca’s area within the auditory dual-stream architecture (Rolls et al. (2023) - Cerebral Cortex).
+The connectivity patterns of Areas 44 and 45 were independently assessed using partial correlation to isolate direct functional pathways.

 Area 45: The Ventral Anchor